1. I am not a U.S. citizen but I live here and go to school here, am I an International Student?

 International Students are not eligible for need-based, government financial aid.
 However, merit-based scholarships are offered to all undergraduate students.
 There is no separate application needed.
 Scholarships are based on academic merit and are calculated upon admission.
 Academic scholarships will not cover the entire cost of attendance.

 While there are no scholarships offered at the graduate level, there are graduate assistantships available.
 Please be aware there are a limited number of assistantships available and students are encouraged to apply as early as possible in order to be considered.

 3. What is the cost of attendance for an International Student?

 The cost of attendance is the same for all students regardless of residency and status.
 Cost can vary by program and level.
 Please contact Sep Dunham at firstname.lastname@example.org for more details on yearly cost estimates.

 4. What tests do I need to take?

 All applicants must meet language proficiency requirements and may need to submit test scores to demonstrate proof of English language proficiency.

 Undergraduate: SAT and ACT test scores are an OPTIONAL part of the application process.
 If you believe your SAT or ACT scores provide evidence of your academic preparedness, you are invited to submit scores.
 It is not required.
 You can also submit SAT or ACT scores as proof of language proficiency.

 Graduate: Required tests vary by program.
 Please contact Sep Dunham at email@example.com for more details on your program requirements.

+The SAT and ACT are optional.
 The SAT and ACT is offered worldwide.
 You may search for SAT testing centers here, and ACT testing centers here.
 Please also talk to your high school counselor as they may have more information on taking either exam.